Brawdunoir/dionysos-server-websocket/README.md

 docker run -p 8080:8080 -e DIONYSOS_ENVIRONMENT="PROD" -v /path/to/logs:/logs brawdunoir/dionysos-server:master
 ```

+This command will:
-This command will pull the `brawdunoir/dionysos-server:master` image from Docker Hub and:
+- Pull the `brawdunoir/dionysos-server:master` image from Docker Hub
 - Forward port 8080 from the docker container to the host
 - Set to "PROD" the environment
 - Write logs to the `/path/to/logs` folder